 The Governance Committee consists of the Chairman of the Board, who is not an executive officer, and all independent outside directors (if there is no Chairman of the Board, the Committee shall consist solely of independent outside directors).
-As the Company requires that at least one-third of its directors be independent outside directors, the majority of the members of the Governance Committee are independent outside directors (the reason that the ratio of the Company's independent outside directors is less than one-third of all directors as of the date of filing of this report is described in Principle 4.8: Effective Use of Independent Directors).
+As the Company requires that at least one-third of its directors be independent outside directors, the majority of the members of the Governance Committee are independent outside directors.
 In principle, the Chair of the Committee is selected from among the Company's independent outside directors.